maxwolf621/AZ/az-104/Test/pictures.md

 So, from the default of 1 it will it scale in to the max 5 (60/5 = 12, which means 6 times scale out, because we have 5 minutes period of cool down).
 Then when it drops to 25% for 9 minutes and it will scale in once after 5 mins (since the average of the last 5 minutes is under 30% ), so it will decrease by 1, so 4 in total.
 Then it will have a cooldown of 5 minutes before scaling in again, but since only 4 minutes left from 9 minutes (9-5 = 4), it won't scale in again.
 So, 4 in total.

-##
+## Integration Services

 You have an Azure subscription.
 You have an on-premises virtual machine named VM1.

 The settings for VM1 are shown in the exhibit
 ![alt text](image-488.png)

 You need to ensure that you can use the disks attached to VM1 as a template for Azure virtual machines.

 What should you modify on VM1?
 A. the memory
 B. the network adapters